 Revenues from parking fees and fines on the Missoula, Butte, Helena and Dillon Campuses are designated as Auxiliary Facilities Pledged Revenues under the Indenture.
-Fees for parking are not charged at the 2 year colleges located on the Missoula Campus and the Butte Campus.
+Fees for parking are not charged at the 2 year college located on the Butte Campus.

 The Board of Regents biennially establishes parking fees, which are collected through the sale of parking permits entitling the purchaser to park in various University facilities and at designated on-street sites.
 The permits are for reserved parking and non-reserved parking and are available to students, faculty and staff.
-The 2016-2017 permit parking fees for non-reserved parking are expected to vary from \$15 per academic year at Helena, \$80 per academic year at Butte, and \$225 per academic year at Missoula.
-Reserved parking permits on the Missoula campus can be purchased for \$600 per year and 98% of the spaces are currently filled.
+The 2017-2018 permit parking fees for non-reserved parking are expected to vary from \$15 per academic year at Helena, \$85 per academic year at Butte, and \$232 per academic year at Missoula.
+Reserved parking permits on the Missoula campus can be purchased for \$618 per year and 98% of the spaces are currently filled.
 At Dillon students pay for their parking permit within the building fee.
 It is \$12.68 per semester.
 Non-students can buy a \$60 per year commuter pass.
 Reserved parking is \$200 per year.
 Revenues from the parking permits are used for operation costs of the parking program and constitute Auxiliary Facilities Revenues.
 Revenues are used to support vehicle related security operations.
 On the Missoula Campus, the parking revenues are also used to subsidize ridership for alternative transportation programs.